 - Slower processors are cheaper

 - Typically fine for a commodity traffic load (e.g. IMIX, with smaller capacity shorter lived TCP flows)

 The goal of this set of firewall processors is to inspect traffic in parallel.
 There are mechanisms that allow traffic for a particular connection to go to the same processor as a way to simplify state management and facilitate deeper analysis of headers and data.

 When put into the nomenclatire of a typical network, the picture will resemble something similar to what many have deployed today.

 Converged traffic may not notice the behavior of a firewall due to the high connection count and low connection data rate.
 Since each processor is a fractional component of the total capacity, it follows that a TCP connection (single or parallel streams) will incur significant delays in processing, which could cause the connection to stall, enter into the selective acknowledgement phase, or force a retransmission of the entire sending window due to timer expiration.
 All of these factors have a single symptom for the end user - low throughput.
 This is a significant limitation for data-intensive science applications.

-As with all technology, the trend will lead to a fireawll that is capable of handling a 10Gbps flow at nearly line rate, even with background traffic taking buffering and processing resources internal to the device.
+As with all technology, the trend will lead to a firewall that is capable of handling a 10Gbps flow at nearly line rate, even with background traffic taking buffering and processing resources internal to the device.
 When this technology is ready, it will be hard to come by and expensive.
-Science traffic has been capable of producing a single stream TCP flow across long, clean networks for more than 10 years, and is already working on pushing the capabilities to work on 40Gbps and 100Gbps capable hosts.
+Science traffic has been capable of producing a single stream TCP flow across long, clean networks for more than 10 years, and it is now routine to see 40Gbps and 100Gbps capable hosts.
 The firewall will constantly be behind the technology curve, and if there is any hope of using the technology for multiple years it will never match the expectations of the end users with data intensive use cases.